-Why are we seeing an increase in heartworms when they are so easy to prevent.
+Why are we seeing an increase in heartworms when they are so easy to prevent?
 My observation about the general nature of many pet owners after 40 years of practice we have hard time spending money to prevent something that we have hard time visualize.
-The problem with heartworms the dog does not show any clinical signs until the disease is advanced and suddenly our pet is a victim of a deadly disease.
-While depending on the dog’s life style the risk factors I have treated many dogs for heartworm the only time they went outside was for private matters spending less than 5 minutes a day outside.
+The problem with heartworms is the dog does not show any clinical signs until the disease is advanced and suddenly your pet is a victim of a deadly disease.
+While depending on the dog’s life style the risk factors, I have treated many dogs for heartworm even if the only time they went outside was for private matters spending less than 5 minutes a day outside.
 No dog is safe from this disease.

 Warning: Over the last year there has been a twenty-two percent increase in heartworms

 Will Your Dog Become a Heartworm Statistic?

 - It takes one mosquito bite to infect your dog.

 - Heartworms is a year round disease in most areas of the US

 - Treatment of infected dogs is helpful, but there is always permanent damage to the heart.